 Criminal Charges and Criminal Court

 Some of the vehicle and traffic charges we deal with are more serious than a violation or infraction.
 While violations or infractions are technically considered criminal (as compared to civil) they are the lowest level of the criminal acts.
-A conviction for a violation wouldn’t mean someone had a permanent criminal record and would need to answer “yes” if asked on a job or immigration application if they were ever convicted of a crime.
+A conviction in a New York criminal court for a violation wouldn’t mean someone had a permanent criminal record and would need to answer “yes” if asked on a job or immigration application if they were ever convicted of a crime.

 The more traditional criminal charges are considered misdemeanors or felonies and our firm sees a number of such charges under the vehicle and traffic laws.